NMAT Vs the GMAT: What Are The Key Differences

 As key entrance exams for business schools in India, it's no surprise that the GMAT and NMAT exams share some similarities.
 But there are variations in elements such as the test length, the number of questions, and the score range.

-The numbers of questions in each section are split between the Analytical Writing Assessment (one essay style question), Quantitative Reasoning (31), Verbal Reasoning (36), and Integrated Reasoning (12).
+The numbers of questions in each section are split between the Quantitative Reasoning (21), Verbal Reasoning (23), and Data Insights (20).

 For the NMAT, you'll need to answer 108 multiple choice questions, divided between three sections, each containing 36 questions.
 The absence of an essay-style question is key to the shorter length of the NMAT test.